 - To set the parameters for the peak shaving mode, please select Peak Shaving in Menu > Mode Select in advance.
-Otherwise, the mode will not be displayed under the Menu > Setting > User Setting path. - DisChgPeriod1: To set ShavingStartTime, ShavingEndTime and PeakLimits.
-DisChgPeriod1 can be regarded as Peak shaving period.
-This period should be set to cover load peaks.
-Battery will be discharged to shave load peak until battery SOC drops to Min SOC (10% by default). - " PeakLimits1: Default: 0 W, range: 0-60000 W
+Otherwise, the mode will not be displayed under the Menu > Setting > User Setting path. - PeriodA: It can be used in a specific time period.
+This period allows the inverter to take energy from the grid to charge the battery, thereby backing up enough for peak shaving periods.
+This period is from the end time of PeriodD to the start time of PeriodB.